 Mission: The mission of COT is to bring together students, faculty, alumni, and other friends of Carroll College to provide direct service and aid to people in need, at home and around the world.
 Working directly with professionals in health care, engineering, and education, students will provide direct assistance as well as monetary aid to work with organizations or individuals already on the ground in developing countries or areas of need within the U.S.

 Mission: Education Club is a club for education majors!
-We have meetings that will help education majors form a community to perform community service, offer portfolio help, and fun activities.
+We have meetings that will help education majors form a community to support each other, provide information and advice from current teachers and upperclassmen, and participate in fun activities.